scontain/SecureDocumentApp/README.md

 unset VERSION
 # cleanup the last state
 rm -rf release.sh target
+# define REPO to which you are # define REPO to which you are permitted to push container images
+REPO="<YOUR-REPO>"
 # execute all steps of this tutorial
 ./run.sh -i "$REPO" --release secure-doc-management -v
 ```